Mammograms

 When should I get a mammogram?

 Screening mammography should occur at least once every two years and as frequently as once a year.
+You can discuss frequency with your provider.

 How is a mammogram done?

 The radiological technician places one breast at a time between two plastic plates, which press the breast to flatten it.
 You will feel pressure and possibly some discomfort for a few seconds.
 The flatter your breast is, the better the picture.
 Usually, two pictures are taken of each breast, one from the side and one from above.
 A screening mammogram appointment takes about 30 minutes from start to finish.
+You will receive your screening mammogram report in MyChart or by mail.
+Occasionally additional views are needed and patients are asked to return.

 If you are afraid or nervous about feeling pain during your mammogram please discuss this with the technologist before the examination.
 The technologist will work with you to make you as comfortable as possible while still taking good-quality images.